 If you have an extreme amount of pheomelanin (around 67%), your hair will be red.
 Only 1-2% of people in the world have naturally occurring red hair.
-Very cool!
+Genetics are wild and so cool.

 As your melanin decreases, your hair will lose color and fade to grey and then white.

 1 | Semi Permanent – these dyes deposit color over the hair shaft, leaving the cuticle in tact.
 They wash out a bit with each shampoo and last up to 20 washes.

 2 | Demi Permanent – these dyes use a low level developer (usually a level 3-10, no ammonia) only slightly open the cuticle and deposit color over your natural melanin.
 Because the developer doesn’t contain ammonia, it will not lift (lighten or bleach) your natural hair color.
 This dye does last longer than a semi-permanent, but will also eventually wash out.